3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Observations of Starlight Polarization

 \subsection{Observed Polarization Efficiency}

 We determine the starlight polarization efficiency at $K_s$-band, $P_{\rm K}/N_{\rm H}$.
-We consider the G11 filament is fully consisted of molecular hydrogen, in which $N_{\rm H} \sim 2N_{\rm H_2}$.
+We consider the G11 filament is fully molecular, in which $N_{\rm H} \sim 2N_{\rm H_2}$ (\citealt{Chen2023}; \citealt{Ngoc2023}).
 The column density of molecular hydrogen $N_{\rm H_2}$ is derived from the modified black-body fitting to the Herschel multi-wavelength observations at 160, 250, 350, and 500 $\rm\mu m$ by \cite{Zucker2018_filament}.
 The resolution of the $N_{\rm H_2}$ map is $43''$ ($\sim 1.4\,\rm pc$) with a pixel size of $11''.5 \times 11''.5$, as shown in Figure \ref{fig:Pol_Ks}.
 The filamentary spine structure was determined using the \textit{RadFill} algorithm (see \citealt{Zucker2018} for further details).
-Both the spine structure and direction are also demonstrated by red points in Figure \ref{fig:Pol_Ks}.
+The spine structure of G11 is demonstrated by red points in Figure \ref{fig:Pol_Ks}.

 Following by \cite{Chen2023}, we divide the starlight polarimetric observations into four sub-regions based on the gradient of the column density $N_{\rm H_2}$ along the filamentary spine in the Galactic coordinate: Region A ($11.^{\circ}24 < l < 11.^{\circ}.34$); Region B ($11.^{\circ}15 < l < 11.^{\circ}.24$); Region C ($11.^{\circ}04 < l < 11.^{\circ}.15$) and Region D ($10.^{\circ}93 < l < 11.^{\circ}.04$).
-The division of four sub-regions is demonstrated in Figure \ref{fig:Pol_Ks}.
+The division of four sub-regions is demonstrated in Figure \ref{fig:Pol_Ks} with region boundaries in Galactic longitudes (dashed black lines).
 The orientation of local $B_{\rm POS}$ tends to be perpendicular to the filament spine in Regions A, B, and C, while it is parallel to the spine structure in Region D (see the analysis of \citealt{Chen2023}).
 Then, we calculate the polarization efficiency $P_{\rm K}/N_{\rm H}$ and examine its variation in each sub-region along the filament spine.